The Ultimate Guide To Setting Up Your Shop In Squarespace

 There are 4 types of products you can sell on Squarespace:

-- This is for anything that you'll have to ship to your customers, like art prints, apparel, jewelry, home decor, etc.
+This is for anything that you'll have to ship to your customers, like art prints, apparel, jewelry, physical gift cards, home decor, etc.

-- After a customer purchases a gift card, Squarespace will send your customer (or another recipient) an email with a unique code that they can use at checkout.
+After a customer purchases a gift card, Squarespace will send your customer (or another recipient) an email with a unique code that they can use when they checkout on your site.

 To enable commerce functions simply create a product page by hitting the (+) icon from your pages panel, then choose the Products option.
 After you create your product page you can start adding in your products.